eth-infinitism/eil-contracts/README.md

 The main singleton EIL contract deployed on every chain.

-Acts as the Paymaster for cross-chain gas payments.
+Acts as the Paymaster for cross-chain gas payments on the destination chain.

-Users lock funds into this contract on the origin chain, specifying which liquidity providers will be accepted acceptable, and request a Voucher for the destination chain.
+Users lock funds into this contract on the origin chain, specifying which liquidity providers will be accepted, and request a Voucher for the destination chain.

-### **`L1CrossChainStakeManager`**
+### **`L1StakeManager`**

 Manages the stake of XLPs on the Ethereum Mainnet.